estimate_gas_price

 Smart Contract Budgeting: Applications with gas sponsorship or limited budgets can use deprioritized estimates to maximize transaction throughput within budget constraints.

 Price Selection Logic: For user-initiated transactions, use the standard estimate.
-For urgent operations like liquidations or MEV, use prioritized.
+For urgent operations like liquidations or time-sensitive trades, use prioritized.
 For background tasks or gas-sponsored operations, use deprioritized.

 Safety Margins: Add a 10-20% buffer to estimates to account for price fluctuations between estimation and submission, especially for prioritized transactions during volatile periods.